sprotest/proxeus-core/docs/configure.md

     	Ethereum websocket URL (PROXEUS_ETH_WEB_SOCKET_URL) (default "wss://sepolia.infura.io/ws/v3/")
   -InfuraApiKey string
     	API Key to access Infura node.
+(PROXEUS_INFURA_API_KEY) -InfuraApiKeyClientSide string optional
+    	API Key to access Infura node on client side (used for document verifications for users who has no installed metamask, if it is not set - the public RPC endpoint will be used to check document).
+Please set the origins in the Infura settings to restict access to RPC enpoint only from trusted domains (PROXEUS_INFURA_API_KEY_CLIENT_SIDE)
-(PROXEUS_INFURA_API_KEY) -LogPath string
+  -LogPath string
     	Location of the log file of this service.
 (PROXEUS_LOG_PATH) (default "./log") -PlatformDomain string